Interpreting Scripture is critical for every Christian.

 Occasionally context can be challenging for some passages.
 But don’t despair.
 In those circumstances, consider consulting a study Bible or commentary.

 2. I: Interpretation

 Most of the time, you don’t have to make this more challenging than it has to be.
-For example, “The Golden Rule” in Matthew 7:12 states, “So whatever you wish that others would do to you, do also to them.”
+To demonstrate, consider “The Golden Rule” in Matthew 7:12.
+It states, “So whatever you wish that others would do to you, do also to them.”

 3. A: Application

-Investigation Leads To Discovery
+Now It’s Your Turn: Investigation Leads To Discovery

-- The more we investigate the Bible properly, the more we discover and come face to face with God.
+- The more we investigate the Bible accurately, the more we discover and come face to face with God.